cperrin88/docker-machine-driver-proxmox-ve/README.md

 Here is what I use (based on ZFS):

-* create a pool for use as `--proxmox-pool docker-machine`
+* create a pool for use as `--proxmoxve-pool docker-machine`

         pvesh create /pools -poolid docker-machine